formatc1702/bluetooth-minidisc/hardware.md

 - Bluetooth version...
   5.0?
 4.1?
-- Supposedly works with Apple AirPots --> to be tested
+- Supposedly works with Apple AirPods --> to be tested

 ## Scosche FlyTunes